palantir/gradle-baseline/README.md

 2. If Gradle detects you use JUnit 5 (i.e. you have a `testImplementation 'org:junit.jupiter:junit-jupiter'` dependency), it will automatically configure your `Test` tasks to run with `useJUnitPlatform()`, and configure all `@Test` methods to run in parallel by default.
 Many other languages take this stance by default - if some tests rely on static state then you can mark them as non-parallel.

     See more here: https://junit.org/junit5/docs/current/user-guide/#writing-tests-parallel-execution

+The plugin also adds a `checkJUnitDependencies` to make the migration to JUnit5 safer.
+Specifically, it should prevent cases where the tests could silently not run due to misconfigured dependencies.